-A very warm welcome to all new students and welcome back to all our continuing students!
+We very warmly welcome all new students and welcome back all our continuing students!

 To our new students: Congratulations on taking the leap to opening this new and exciting chapter in your life!
-We are glad that you are here and that you have invited us to be a part of your educational journey.
+We are glad that you are here and that you have joined us as a part of your educational journey.